LingHin/SC1015/README.md

 ## Lessons learnt

 - MissForest is a good method for filling in NA values to ensure consistency in the dataset
-- Resampling improved the True Positive and True Negative rate by a little only
 - Upsampling may not always be effective
 - Resampling does not always improve imbalanced data
 - Learning how to use Github repositories